Indian Women in the History of Yoga

 Women in the Conception of Yoga

-The oldest known evidence of the existence of yoga is the Pashupati Seal, an ancient relic found within the Mohenjo-Daro ruins of the Indus Valley civilization (circa 3300 to 1300 BCE) in present-day India and Pakistan.
+The oldest known evidence of the existence of yoga is the Pashupati Seal, an ancient relic found within the Mohenjo-Daro ruins of the Indus Valley civilization (circa 3300 – 1300 BCE) of present-day India and Pakistan.
 It depicts a figure in the yogic pose of either Bhadrasana or Mulabandhasana.
 Due to its characteristic jewelry and attire, many scholars suggest that this figure is indeed, a woman.

-Because the complex Indus script has still not been deciphered to this day, much of this ancient civilization lies in obscurity, but their ruins provide a lot of insight into their social structures.
+Because the complex Indus script has still not been deciphered to this day, much of this ancient civilization lies in obscurity.
+Still, their ruins provide interesting insight into their social structures.
 Here are some conclusions derived about the Indus Valley people:

-- A Matriarchal Civilization: Archeological findings reveal several artifacts that suggest a reverence for fertility and motherhood, a deep feminine connection to the cycles of nature and a recognition of the female as the source of life, power and illumination.
+- A Matrifocal Civilization: Archeological findings reveal several artifacts that suggest a reverence for fertility and motherhood, an admiration for the deep feminine connection to the cycles of nature and a recognition of the female as the source of life, power and illumination.
 In fact, a later excavation of a large graveyard on the site found that the women were carefully buried in the centre of the cemetery together with an abundance of personal articles, whereas the male remains were fragmented and found with lesser effects.

-- Peace and Non-Violence: One of the most prominent observations is the absence of weapons or remnants of war.
-This indicates that the Indus Valley people flourished for thousands of years in peace and non-violence, which is indeed the yogic ideal of Ahimsa.
+- Peace and Non-Violence: One of the most prominent observations is the limited weaponry or signs of war.
+This indicates that the Indus Valley people may have flourished for thousands of years mostly in peace and non-violence, which is indeed the yogic ideal of Ahimsa.
 It also signals a high degree of individual and civil discipline within society.

 - Public Health and Cleanliness: Advanced water drainage networks, grid-like street layouts, wells, covered sewage systems and large bathing pools demonstrated that cities were clean, hygienic and well-planned.
-This is a direct reflection of the yogic disciplines of Saucha (cleanliness) and Tapas (discipline).
+This may very well be the roots of yogic disciplines like Saucha (cleanliness) and Tapas (discipline).

 - Yoga and Spiritual Practice: Numerous terracotta figurines unearthed across the site show figures, mostly women, in yogic asanas.
 This early pursuit of a higher level of consciousness and mind-body connection would lay the groundwork for thousands of years of spiritual development.